 Here I am, ten years later, in the same city.
 You see, after the adoption, I tried to erase my past.
 The days before I had my son.
 I didn’t want to deal with the idea that life existed before him, so I numbed myself, and I moved out of the city.
 I got married in a markedly chaotic fashion and pretended that my heart was not broken.
 I had been told that it would all get better.
 That I would forget, and that I would get over it because I had made the “right” choice.
 No one explained, not even the birthmother I spoke to during my pregnancy, that this was the sort of grief that doesn’t fully go away.
-She couldn’t have known, I guess, because she was only a handful of months out of her own adoption.
+She couldn’t have known, I guess because she was only a handful of months out her own adoption.

 So three years ago, when I found myself facing the same situation, with girls who were pregnant and considering adoption, I was honest.
 Brutally honest.

 “Don’t be fooled by the happy parts of the stories.
 There is so much sadness that goes along with adoption.
 It doesn’t go away.
 You get used to it, and you find a place for it, but when it surfaces, and it does, it’s as though it’s the very day you watched your child walk away in the arms of another person.
 It doesn’t matter how prepared or sure you were about your decision.
 Sometimes, it’s going to hurt like hell.”